FlitPix/website/README.md

 # Flit's Website
 Source code for my personal website.
 Feel free to use and modify it for your own website!

-Copyrighted assets are included in the repo for use with `git clone`, and belong to their respective owners.
+Note that `images/` is not included in this repo as it includes copyrighted material.